-This client needed the ability to securely collect and store the credit card information that they received from their customers within their call centers and then send this information along with the customer data over to their designated Payment Gateway to complete the transaction.
-In this case, the client had a different merchant account for each of their call center sites, in total 7 different gateway merchant accounts needed to be configured.
-The client also required the ability to select the merchant account on the file with each API request that they sent.
+The client in question required a secure method to collect and store credit card information obtained from customers through their call centers.
+Subsequently, this information, along with customer data, needed to be transmitted to their designated Payment Gateway to finalize the transaction.
+Notably, the client operated with a distinct merchant account for each of their call center sites, totaling seven different gateway merchant accounts that required configuration.
+Additionally, they needed the capability to select the relevant merchant account for each API request sent.

-Our first step was to determine the appropriate collection method for this client.
-Since the client wanted to securely collect the credit card data that they received from their call center we were able to determine that our Interactive Voice Response (IVR) solution would best suit their needs.
-This was an apt solution because our IVR solution is easy to use while maintaining the customer experience.
-The HostedPCI IVR is a simple three-way call between the customer, the agent, and our IVR.
-While the customer is entering their credit card information using the DTMF tones on their phone the agent can guide them through it if they require assistance.
-To remove the agent from PCI scope, HostedPCI adds additional tones to the credit card DTMF string resulting in a total number of 20 – 24 digits.
-Since it is directly integrated with our Payment Vault, the tokenized credit cards are stored securely and the client is then provided with a token which they can use multiple times with any third party.
+Our initial step involved identifying the most suitable collection method for the client.
+Given their preference for a secure method to collect credit card data from call centers, we determined that our Interactive Voice Response (IVR) solution was the optimal choice.
+This solution was particularly fitting as it is user-friendly while preserving customer experience.
+The HostedPCI IVR facilitates a three-way call involving the customer, the agent, and our IVR system.
+As customers input their credit card information using DTMF tones, agents are available to provide guidance if needed.
+To ensure the agent is outside the PCI scope, HostedPCI introduces additional tones to the credit card DTMF string, resulting in a total of 20 – 24 digits.
+Integrated directly with our Payment Vault, the tokenized credit cards are securely stored, and the client is furnished with a reusable token for any third party.